oliveroliverio/CF2_server-side-programming-nodejs/README.md

-# 2.1 Exercise Instructions
+# 2.2 Exercise Instructions
-- intro to Node, terminal, and APIs
-- dev environment setup
+- use modules to complete tasks for building an API